-Our executive compensation program consists of (i) an annual salary and bonus compensation and (ii) equity incentives represented by the issuance of stock options and restricted stock units ("RSUs").
+Our executive compensation program consists of (i) an annual salary and bonus compensation and (ii) equity incentives represented by the issuance of stock options.
+Through 2009 our compensation program also consisted of restricted stock units ("RSUs").
 The salary, bonuses, and equity incentives serve to link executive pay to corporate performance.